Kappaware/kdescribe/README.md

 If kerberos is activated, you will need to define a jaas configuration file as java option.

-This can easely be achieved by uncoment this following line in /etc/kdescribe/setenv.con
+This can easely be achieved by uncomment this following line in `/etc/kdescribe/setenv.sh`

     JOPTS="$JOPTS -Djava.security.auth.login.config=/etc/kdescribe/kafka_client_jaas.conf"